leleliu008/ndk-pkg/README.md

 ## ndk-pkg formula scheme

-a ndk-pkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a ndk-pkg package's meta-information including one sentence description, package version, installation instructions, etc.
+a ndk-pkg formula is a [YAML](https://yaml.org/spec/1.2.2/) format file, which is used to config a ndk-pkg package's meta-information such as one sentence description, package version, installation instructions, etc.

 a ndk-pkg formula's filename suffix must be `.yml`